WFEZ: WFEZ "Easy 93.1" (2010–present)

 Unlike WPYM and WHDR, the station has become a runaway success.
 Since 2010, Director of Programming Gary Williams has slowly evolved the station to a slightly more contemporary direction, bringing WFEZ to the top of the ratings in the Miami-Ft.
 Lauderdale market.
-In addition, Williams paired Hispanic radio market veteran Giselle Andres with AC market veteran Jeff Martin for morning drive.
+In addition, Williams paired Hispanic radio market veteran Giselle Andres with AC market veteran Jeff Martin for the morning drive.
 The pairing has proved to be quite successful, as WFEZ's morning show is often ranked in the top 5 with adults 25–54 and 18–34.
-In 2013, WFEZ had the distinct pleasure of being nominated as a Marconi finalist for "AC Station of the Year."
+In 2013, WFEZ had the distinct pleasure of being nominated as a Marconi finalist for "AC Station of the Year".
 With the success of WFEZ, several other radio groups over the past few years have launched their version of the format under the "Easy" or "Breeze" monikers.

 In June 2020, new owners Cox/Apollo began consolidating positions within the company.
 After nearly twenty years with the Miami cluster, Gary Williams exited after his position was eliminated; WHQT programmer Phil Michaels-Trueba assumed programming duties for WFEZ, until September 2021, when another round of budget cuts eliminated the position of sister station WEDR's Program Director, Jill Strada.
 As a result, Trueba will now oversee WEDR, along with WHQT.
 Sister station WFLC's Program Director, Ian Richards, assumed programming responsibilities for WFEZ.
 Since Williams' departure, the format of WFEZ began to change drastically, shifting to a more uptempo and contemporary direction.
+On April 5, 2023, after seven years as morning host, Giselle Andres resigned from her top-rated show, citing on social media, that she's "ready for her next adventure"; however insiders close to the source indicated internal management issues that contributed to her decision to depart.
+On July 7, 2023, Andres' longtime co-host, Jeff Martin, departed the station citing a new direction for the morning show.
+On July 10, 2023, it was announced that mid-day host Korby Ray will co-host mornings on WFEZ with Bobby Mitchell (Kent Laturno), who co-hosted mornings on WHYI in the early 1990s.
+In October 2024, WFEZ parted ways with Korby Ray.

 WFEZ-HD2: Party 93.1 HD2

 On March 24, 2008, Cox relaunched "Party 93.1" on the station's HD2 sub-channel.
-Like its predecessor, this version of "Party" is also running jockless, but the station's playlist has been broadened significantly, with more music from the trance and house genres.
+Like its predecessor, this version of "Party" is also running jockless, but the station's playlist has been broadened significantly, with more music from the trance music and house music genres.
 In March 2011, the station, which had only been available on HD Radio within the station's local listening area, began streaming on the internet again for the first time since 2005.

-As of January 2018, Party 93.1 HD2 is still broadcasting.
-However, its online stream and social media presence has disappeared.
+However, in June 2013, the website ceased to exist.